oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   7. Go back to the Prometheus browser window

-  8. Reload the page and make sure you're on the **Console** tab
+  8. Click the **Execute** button to update the query the page and make sure you're on the **Table** tab

-We see that our changes have been applied.
-Note it may take up to 60 seconds for Prometheus to get round to scraping the metrics form the service, it doesn't do it continuously as that may put a significant load on the services it's monitoring.
+We see that our changes have been applied, herwe we see that there were 9 calls (the **Value** column on the right), but of course the number may vary depending on how many requests you made.
+Note it may take up to 60 seconds for Prometheus to get round to scraping the metrics from the service, it doesn't do it continuously as that may put a significant load on the services it's monitoring.

 In the console we can see the number of requests we have made